cjbaccus/PhoneNumGenerator/README.md

 # PhoneNumGenerator

-## Title: PhoneNumGenerator.py
+## Title:
+PhoneNumGenerator.py

+## Author:
-## Auther: Carl Baccus
+Carl Baccus

+## License:
-## License: GNU GENERAL PUBLIC LICENSE (https://github.com/cjbaccus/PhoneNumGenerator/blob/master/LICENSE)
+GNU GENERAL PUBLIC LICENSE (https://github.com/cjbaccus/PhoneNumGenerator/blob/master/LICENSE)

 ## Description and usage:
   This script is intended to be ran on cli.
 The purpose is to generate a file named "(City)-Num.txt" that has every phone number